 The carpet is one of the most important assets of a house, which is subjected to wear and tear.
 So, the most important question that arises is, who should pay for the carpet cleaning, the landlord or the tenant?
 The answer can be either of them, depending upon the damage caused.

-A landlord cannot force the tenant to pay for the carpet cleaning if there is normal wear and tear, but if the damage is more or beyond repair, the landlord can ask the tenant to pay for the damages.
+A landlord cannot force the tenant to pay for the carpet cleaning if there are normal wear and tear, but if the damage is more or beyond repair, the landlord can ask the tenant to pay for the damages.

 However, most of the time, it is decided while preparing the agreement as to who will bear the carpet cleaning charges.
 In some cases, the landlord pays for it while in other cases the tenant cleans the carpet before vacating or the charges are included in the lease agreement.

 So, if you are a landlord or a tenant and not sure as to who should pay, read through to learn the ins and outs of being a landlord and the end of a tenancy.

 When should you charge a tenant for carpet cleaning?